BingcongLi/bingcongli.github.io/_pages/experiences.md

 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transaction on Communications
 - IEEE Transactions on Automatic Control
-- IEEE Journal on Selected Areas in Signal Processing
+- IEEE Journal on Selected Topics in Signal Processing
 - IEEE Journal on Selected Areas in Communications
 - IEEE Transactions on Vehicular Technology
 - IEEE Signal Processing Letters